yosoul93/email-test/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Inspect email body
-To view the email body click or tap on an element of the list.
-And an email detail page will be displayed.

-# Suggested improvements

-## Ability to "save" emails
-I would allow the user to "save" an email, and give the ability to view and filter only within the saved emails.
-This would be easily doable by adding a separate array of "saved" items.

-## Add a continues scroll to view next email list below
-Adding a scroll to view next email list below can help the user to view large numbers of emails without causing loading issues.

-## Add a ghost loader view
-I would add a ghost loader view to be shown when fetching data; it would be beneficial when fetching it from remote resources.

-## Report
-I created an table to display the email list

-I added router to navigate to between pages

-I created an email detail page to view email details

-I created page responsiveness

-I created the animation for smooth navigation

-In conclusion It was easy to build this project.